Board of Directors

 Dr. Nicole Brittingham Furlonge

 Dr. Nicole Brittingham Furlonge is a professor and executive director of the Klingenstein Center at Teachers College, Columbia University, and teaches in the Narrative Medicine program at Columbia University’s medical school.
 She is also co-founder and principal of LEARNS Collaborative, which promotes human-centered strategic thinking and change-making in organizations.
-A first-generation college graduate, Nicole holds a Ph.D. and B.A. in English from the University of Pennsylvania, and an M.A. from the University of Michigan.
+Nicole holds a Ph.D. and B.A. in English from the University of Pennsylvania, and an M.A. from the University of Michigan.
 She has taught and held leadership roles in several independent schools, including St. Andrew’s School, The Lawrenceville School, and Princeton Day School.
-Nicole is the author of Race Sounds: The Art of Listening in African American Literature and has written extensively on the intersections of listening, systems thinking, and social justice in education.
 She serves on multiple boards, including The School at Columbia University and International School Services (ISS).
-Currently, Nicole is working on three writing projects, including Citizen Listener, which explores listening as a practice for democracy.

 Cheryl Landrieu